(PDF copy can be viewed here)

 - Commission for LGBT People–chair; and

 - Ex-officio non-voting membership.

-- Director (or designee) of the Center for International Education
+- Vice Provost and Director (or designee), Center for International Education; and

-A Chair recommended to and approved by the Chancellor shall head CFW.
-The Chair shall be aided by two Vice-chairs, similarly recommended and approved.
-The Chair and the two Vice-chairs shall be elected for two-year terms, once renewable.
-The Chair and at least one Vice-chair should have alternating terms.
+A Chair or Co-Chairs recommended to and approved by the Chancellor shall head CFW.
+The Chair or Co-Chairs may appoint a Vice Chair from the members of the CFW.
+The Chair or Co-Chairs shall be elected for two-year terms, once renewable

 Volunteers shall be solicited from among CFW membership to serve on the following standing committees: